-There are literally dozens of ways to define “Vegan”.
+Above are literally dozens of ways to define “Vegan”.
 PeTA murders thousands of healthy dogs and cats who want to live and says that is Vegan!
-Did these healthy, living, sentient beings cease to be sentient?
+Did these healthy, living, Sentient Beings cease to be sentient?

 There are only two types of VeKinds:

-TransVeKind – Transistioning to VeKind – Accepts the VeKind Philosophy but not yet fully Plant-Only
+TransVeKind – Transitioning to VeKind – Accepts the VeKind Philosophy but not yet fully Plant-Only

 NeKind – Living a moral and ethical life with a Plant-Only Plan for eating.

 VeKind is Born